sonatype/nexus-iq-server-ha/chart/README.md

    --set existingApplicationLoadBalancer.adminTargetGroupARN=<admin target group arn>
    ```
 Each command will create a target group binding, which will automatically synchronize targets to the given target group
-pointing to the application/admin Nexus IQ Server service endpoints.
+pointing to the application/admin Sonatype IQ Server service endpoints.

 Note that with static provisioning, you do not need to enable an ingress.